Cogmasters/concord/README.md

 Type a message in any channel the bot is part of.

 ### Terminate bot-echo
-Close the Terminal or type "Ctrl-C" to kill it.
+Close the Terminal or type `Ctrl-C` to kill the process.

 ## Debug Memory Errors
 * The recommended method:
   Using SaiphC to build your bot, and run the executable.
 All runtime memory errors will be reported.
-  The [instruction](/docs/SAIPH.md) to use SaiphC to build bots.
+  The [instruction](docs/SAIPHC.md) to use SaiphC to build bots.

 * Using valgrind, which is more convenient but cannot report all runtime memory errors.
 ```